-Keep in mind that cryptocurrency exchanges are not safe and you will need to be serious about your security.
+Keep in mind that cryptocurrency exchanges are not automatically safe and you will need to be serious about your security.

 - Avoid keeping all of your coins in a single wallet.

-- Also, remember that you should never leave your coins in an exchange wallet unless you are planning to exchange them.
+- Don’t leave your coins in an exchange wallet unless you are planning to exchange them.

-- If you don’t own the keys to your wallet then you don’t own the tokens inside it.
+- If you don’t have the keys to your wallet then you don’t own the coins inside it.

-- The best way to secure your Dogecoin is in a hardware wallet or by putting them in cold storage.
+- The best way to secure your Dogecoin may be in a hardware wallet or by putting them in cold storage

 Are Private Wallets Safe To Store Dogecoin?